Summer Financial Aid

 - Institutional grant funds are not available for summer.

-- Pell grants are only available for the summer if you did not receive a full-time Pell grant for the Fall 2012 and Spring 2013 semesters.
+- Pell grants are only available for the summer if you did not receive a full-time Pell grant for the preceding Fall and Spring semesters.

 - PHEAA State Grants are available for the summer.